Nursing & Nursing Assistants

 Skills for Practical Nursing Majors

-A major in practical nursing prepares you for careers in which the following skill-sets are crucial:
+practical nursing majors are found most commonly in careers in which the following skills are important:

 - Service Orientation - Actively looking for ways to help people.